0x1c1101/blazing_asm/README.md

 [![License: GPL-3.0](https://img.shields.io/badge/License-GPL3-blue.svg)](LICENSE)

 A simple and lightweight assembler library that supports the majority of significant instructions from the Intel x86-64 architecture.
-Mainly beneficial for shellcode development and runtime bytecode generation.
-Due to its design, it can produce the machine code quite fast while allowing you to generate and use random registers/immediates at runtime.
+Mainly beneficial for shellcode development.
+Due to its design, it can produce the machine code quite fast while allowing you to use random registers/immediates at runtime.

 ## Requirements